How much is a one carat diamond

 The Complexities of One Carat Diamond Pricing

 The cost of a one-carat diamond is a fascinating interplay of various factors, making each stone unique in its value.
-While the weight itself remains constant at 0.2 grams (one carat), the price can vary dramatically based on several key elements.
+While the weight itself remains constant at 0.2 grams (one carat), the price can vary dramatically based on several key elements and find out how a 1.5-carat lab-grown diamond ring compares in price to one-carat diamonds.

 The 4 Cs: The Cornerstones of Diamond Value